-Cooling Pajamas Under $39 to Ditch Sweaty Summer Nights - E!
+The Best Cooling Pajamas Under $33 To Beat the Heat and Sleep Comfortably - E!
 Online

 Wear these breathable, comfy sets whether you're lounging around or going to sleep.
 This set comes in 32 colorways with solids, prints, tie-dye patterns, and more.

-This sleep set has 6,100+ 5-star Amazon reviews, with one customer sharing, "I love these PJs; they keep me cool at night and whisk moisture away from my body.
+Shoppers Say: "I love these PJs; they keep me cool at night and whisk moisture away from my body.
 Would recommend for anyone who runs hot at night."

-"These fit perfectly to size and are so comfortable and cool, especially nice for these 90 degrees days and nights we've had lately.
-I especially love that they have pockets, may seem silly for pj's but my hands always seem to be looking for the pockets," a fan of the sleepwear wrote.
+Shoppers Say: "These fit perfectly to size and are so comfortable and cool, especially nice for these 90 degrees days and nights we've had lately.
+I especially love that they have pockets, may seem silly for pj's but my hands always seem to be looking for the pockets."

+These luxurious pajamas are perfect for summer sleep.
+You can get this cute set in 27 colors.

+Shoppers Say: "This pajamas fabric is very comfortable, it keeps the skin cool, it doesn't matter if you sweat a lot, it doesn't stick to the skin, like excellent quality and reasonable price."

 Hue Women's SleepWell with TempTech Pajama Sleep Pant

 Pants may be the last thing on your mind during a summer night, but give this pair a chance.
 These are made with TempTech technology, which the brand says "helps you maintain the perfect temperature, keeping you cool when you're hot and warm when you're not."
 You'll want to wear these all year long.
-Amazon has these pants in four colors, with sizes ranging from small to 3X.
+Amazon has these pants in 2 colors, with sizes ranging from small to 3X.
+Shoppers gave these pants 1,200+ 5-star Amazon reviews.

 Ekouaer Satin Pajamas

 A pajama set has never been so fashionable and cozy at the same time.
 How chic are these?
 You'll want to live in this set.
-Get one in every color.
-There are 20, by the way.
+I have this in 4 colors.
+There are 26, by the way.
+Shoppers gave this set 1,700+ 5-star Amazon reviews.

-A shopper reviewed, "These PJ's are so nice!
+Shoppers Say: "These PJ's are so nice!
 Not hot, not cold.
 Soft, and wonderful against my skin.
 If you like to feel pampered, these are for you.
 Enjoy!"

 Avidlove Women's Nightshirt

 Ditch the pants, skip the shorts, and go for a cooling nightshirt instead.
-This nightie comes in 9 colors.
+This nightie comes in 16 colors and has 1,400+ 5-star Amazon reviews.

-"I live in FL and staying cool at night is paramount, this fabric didn't cause overheating at all," a shopper said.
-Another reviewed, "I love this material it's soft and comfortable, I thought the thickness of the material would be hot but it's cool."
+Shoppers Say: "I live in FL and staying cool at night is paramount, this fabric didn't cause overheating at all."

-It doesn't get more classic than a button-down pajamas set.
-These are just as comfortable as they are cute with 37 colorways to choose from.

-"Super cute & comfy for sleeping.
-Pretty as pictured.
-Sizing is just as expected.
-Breathable and cool for warm weather nights," a fan of the set wrote.

 Ekouaer Pajamas Women Short Sleeve Sleepwear

 Here's another great breezy, button-down set with more colors to choose from.
-This one has 40 colorways.
-The set has 4,900+ 5-star Amazon reviews, with one shopper sharing, "Very soft, very cool, I'm super pleased and will be ordering another color soon.
+This one has 39 colorways.
+The set has 5,000+ 5-star Amazon reviews.

+Shoppers Say: "Very soft, very cool, I'm super pleased and will be ordering another color soon.
 I sleep HOT.
 HOT.
 These have been a big help with my night sweat issues.
 And they are super cute!"

-If you're looking for more cool summer essentials, check these out:
+If you're looking for more cooling sleep essentials, you'll love this affordable weighted blanket from Amazon.

-- Amazon Air Conditioner Deals to Keep You Cool All Summer Long

-- This Affordable Neck Fan With 9,800+ Five-Star Amazon Reviews Is a Summer Heat Wave Essential